 The month of March offers several fun themes to integrate into your language arts lesson plans.
 St. Patrick’s Day is always a student favorite, but March also features the first day of spring, Johnny Appleseed Day, March Madness, and the Ides of March.
-Each of these events can provide an engaging theme for your daily lessons.
+Each of these events offers an engaging theme to tie to your lesson plans.

-Over the years I have created many season-themed language arts resources to engage my students while adding some seasonal fun!
+I have created many seasonal ELA resources to combine the backdrop of spring and St. Patrick’s Day with purposeful reading and writing activities!
 The lessons and resources featured below are my favorite March activities to use with middle school students.

-While the 6th grade students are participating in St. Patrick’s Day team challenges, recess equipment goes missing.
+This 20-page St. Patrick’s Day readers theater toolkit features a 12-character script and reader response activities.
+The story centers around a 6th grade classroom that notices some recess equipment missing after participating in their St. Patrick’s Day team challenges.
 Students accuse one particular student, but it turns out that the culprit is not one that would ever be suspected.

-Your students will love working on their fluency and comprehension with this high-interest, realistic fiction mystery.
-They will also learn that sometimes we can learn a great deal by making mistakes.
-A must have for this green holiday!
+Your middle grade students will love working on their fluency and comprehension with this high-interest, realistic fiction mystery.
+They will also see that sometimes we can learn important lessons through making mistakes.
+A great learning activity for this green holiday!

 See full description on TPT.

-Identifying meaning of unknown words using context clues is a skill that students are ALWAYS in need of working on.
-These task cards make it easy to include context clue analysis in your word work.
-This is the perfect resource to utilize with students for quick context clue word work that can be implemented in minutes a day.
+Using context clues to identify the meaning of new words is a skill that my middle school students are ALWAYS in need of working on.
+These task cards make it easy to offer context clue analysis for independent work, small groups, and literacy stations.
+This print-and-go PDF resource let’s you quickly integrate context clue word work in multiple ways.

 See full description on TPT.

-March Close Reads is the perfect resource to incorporate engaging close reading practice with high-interest, March-themed topics like National Nutrition Month, St. Patrick’s Day, End of Winter, and more.
-Do your students need more work with close reads to enhance their focus with reading passages?
-This March Close Reads for BIG KIDS is the ideal reading tool for your students.
+My March Close Reads resource offers engaging close reading practice with high-interest, March-themed topics like National Nutrition Month, St. Patrick’s Day, the End of Winter, and more.
+Do your students need more work with reading passages to enhance their focus on comprehension?
+If so, this pack of PDF reading passages is a great addition to your teacher toolbox.

 See full description on TPT.